Car Paint Protection FAQ’s

 Why do quotes for applying protective treatments vary from one applicator to another?

-Quotes will vary depending on the cost of the products to be used, the materials consumed during preparation and the time spent preparing the paintwork.
+Quotes will vary depending on the quality of materials consumed during preparation, the time spent preparing the paintwork and the quality of the protective treatment being applied.

 Car dealerships usually have the most expensive prices for vehicle aftercare due to their sometimes excessive profit margins and commissions.

-On the other hand some independent car detailers and tinting companies may quote prices which seem very low, usually achieved by using products which are cheap, easy to use and require little preparation time.
+On the other hand some independent applicators may quote prices which seem very low, usually achieved by using products which are cheap, easy to use and require little preparation time.
 The great feeling of getting a good deal is usually short lived.
-Cheap products and lack of preparation will generally not provide a long lasting result
+Cheap products and lack of preparation will generally not provide a long lasting result.

 The best value for money is a detailer who will,